lucemans/show/web3-auth/slides.md

 We are all guilty of it, be real, who of you has read every license agreement of every company they have ever dealt with, directly or indirectly.

 Noone, exactly.

--->
+So with all of this in mind, i see how people are quick to say (bye bye to the datacenters) -->

 ---